Have you ever wondered where marketers get social media statistics?

 3. Learn from your experience.

-Use your own statistics.
+Use your own statistics, too.
 Track and record your social media efforts and results with a tool like Sprout Social.
 Do you know which type of content drives the most sales in your business?
 Which content gets shared the most?
 If you find something that works, keep doing it!
-(No matter what external studies say).
+Don’t worry if external studies say it shouldn’t.

 4. Plan for the future.

 Examining social data is a great way to notice trends and changes over time.
-Think about where thing are moving and plan ahead.
-If Youtube keeps growing year after year, maybe it’s time you try it out?
+Think about where things are moving and plan ahead.
+For example, if Youtube keeps growing year after year, maybe it’s time you try it out?

 5. Don’t get overwhelmed.

 It’s easy to fall down the rabbit hole of data.
-There are endless interesting studies to look at — especially if you’re a bit of numbers geek like I am.
+There are endless interesting studies to look at—especially if you’re a bit of a numbers geek like I am.
 When you’re running a business, you don’t have time to analyze everything.
 Trust your gut and focus on the data that is going to help you.